Minimization of mean-CVaR evacuation time of a crowd using rescue guides: a scenario-based approach: Numerical results

 \subsection{Congestion at the intersection}

-Let us analyze the ${\textrm{CVaR}}_{\alpha}$-optimal solutions in the worst-case scenario, Scenario $2$.
+Let us analyze the ${\textrm{CVaR}}_{\alpha}$-optimal solutions in the worst-case scenario (Scenario $2$).
+With $0$ guides, the agents move to the exits on the opposite ends of the hallways.
+At the intersection, they create a congestion (see Fig.~\ref{fig:guides_clogging}(a)).
 With $1$ guide, the guide starts from the lower hallway and takes a large part of the lower group to Exit $2$.
 On the way, it encounters the right group and reroutes it to Exit $2$.
-Still a small part of the lower group, the left and the upper group create a congestion at the intersection (see Fig.~\ref{fig:guides_clogging}(a)).
+Still, a small part of the lower group, the left, and the upper group create a congestion at the intersection (see Fig.~\ref{fig:guides_clogging}(b)).

 With $2$ guides, the congestion at the intersection is completely cleared.
 As with $1$ guide, one of the guides starts from the lower hallway and takes a large part of the lower group to Exit $2$.
 The guide also reroutes the right group to Exit $2$.
-The second guide, starts from the upper hallway, and takes the upper group to Exit $0$.
+The second guide starts from the upper hallway and takes the upper group to Exit $0$.
 The guide also reroutes the right group to Exit $0$.
-The upper and lower groups do not collide since they move along the walls at the intersection (see Fig.~\ref{fig:guides_clogging}(b)).
+The upper and lower groups do not collide since they move along the walls at the intersection (see Fig.~\ref{fig:guides_clogging}(c)).

 With $3$ guides, we notice the same features as with $2$ guides.
-In addition there is the third guide positioned in the upper hall that influences part of the upper group members, and takes them to Exit $3$.
-This results in fewer agents going to Exit $0$, which improves the evacuation slightly (see Fig.\ref{fig:guides_clogging}(c)).
-With $4$ guides, the agents are all taken to their nearest exits (see Fig.\ref{fig:guides_clogging}(d)).
+Also, there is the third guide positioned in the upper hall.
+It influences part of the upper group members and takes them to Exit $3$.
+This results in fewer agents going to Exit $0$, which improves the evacuation slightly (see Fig.\ref{fig:guides_clogging}(d)).
+As we saw in Fig.~\ref{fig:4guides}, with $4$ guides, the agents are all taken to their nearest exits.

+Another important evacuation performance measure, which is not used as an optimization objective in this paper, is the crowd density.
+Sometimes the evacuation happens fast enough, but it still is not safe because the crowd density is high.
+In our example, the density gets largest when the crowd is jammed at the intersection.
+In \mbox{Fig.~ {\ref{fig:guides_density}}} the density of at the intersection is calculated for the same scenario and evacuation plans as in \mbox{Fig.~ {\ref{fig:guides_clogging}}} using the detailed method presented in \mbox{ {\citep{steffen2010methods}}}.

+As can be seen, the density does not really exceed $3$ $\text{agents}/\text{m}^2$.
+In our simulations, the density actually got the highest in Scenario $3$, where the agents run in the same directions as in Scenario $2$ but faster.
+There, densities of even $5$ $\text{agents}/\text{m}^2$ are observed at the intersection.
+Such densities in real-life can be dangerous, as people face the risk of falling \mbox{ {\citep{smith1995density}}}.
+High crowd densities could be accounted for in our optimization problem, for example, by adding a penalty if the density exceeds a dangerous level.